-But before we jump into five fabulous Portland Pumpkin Pies, be sure to review these tips and tricks for the best pie crust ever: Quick & Easy, Flaky, All Butter, Short-Crust Pastry.
+But before we jump into five fabulous Portland Pumpkin Pies, be sure to review my tips and tricks for the best pie crust ever: Quick & Easy, Flaky, All Butter, Short-Crust Pastry.
 The crust can make or break the pie.

 - Pumpkin Sour Cream Pie with Caramel Walnut Topping